 The successful projects will be jointly selected by the two funding organisations based on the project criteria and requirements specified in the respective application forms.
 Companies who receive joint approval will be notified by their local funding organisations.

-Parties whose projects have been selected will be informed of the result and the amount of funding for the successful projects by their respective funding organisation.
+Parties whose projects have been selected will be informed of the result and the amount of funding for the successful projects by their respective funding organisations.

 7. Timeline & Deadlines